GraphResearcher/HyGCL-DC/README.md

 topics among the group of users. (iii) R3: users-include-hashtag hyperedge relation indicates that a bunch of users actively discuss the specific hashtag-based topics by posting the specific hashtag in tweets or profiles.
-Partial hashtag keywords are listed in TABLE I. For instance, a group of users posts tweets on Twitter that include oxycodone, one of the opioid drugs.
+Partial hashtag keywords are listed in Table I. For instance, a group of users posts tweets on Twitter that include oxycodone, one of the opioid drugs.
 Then the oxycodone hashtag will be considered as a hyperedge that encompasses all of the users in this group. (iv) R4: users-contain-emoji hyperedge relation signifies that a bunch of users contains a specific drug-related emoji in their tweets or profiles.
 Examples of drug-related emojis are illustrated in Fig. 2(b).
 Similar to hashtags,